-NOTE: If the computer is in the Sleep state or in Hibernation (select products only), you must first exit Sleep or Hibernation before shutdown is possible by briefly pressing the power button.
+NOTE: If the computer is in the Sleep state or in Hibernation, first exit Sleep or Hibernation by briefly pressing the power button.

-- 1. Save your work and close all open programs. - 2.
+- Save your work and close all open programs. - 2.
 Select the Start button, select the Power icon, and then select Shut down.

-If the computer is unresponsive and you are unable to use the preceding shutdown procedure, try the following emergency procedures in the sequence provided:
+If the computer is unresponsive and you are unable to use the preceding shutdown procedures, try the following emergency procedures in the sequence provided:

-- Press ctrl+alt+delete.
-Select the Power icon, and then select Shut Down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power. - Press and hold the power button for at least 15 seconds.
+- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 10 seconds.